ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 ```

 As you can see we have added a private created method since this should not be publicly available to other components.
-We simply call an API and map the response into our Post array.
+We call an API and map the response into our Post array.

 ## How we have set up a local API
 To simulate a real API call, we set up [json-server](https://github.com/typicode/json-server){:target="_blank" rel="noopener noreferrer"}, a small tool that launches a web server with a REST API that serves a json file present in our assets folder: